blairg23/aboutme-scraper/readme.txt

     output_query(csv_or_json, output_file_name)
     	Generates csv or json file, with output_file_name as the name.
     	No need to put '.csv' or '.json' in output_file_name.
+    	WARNING: This method is not part of the GeneralQuery class, so there is no need to call it using makequery.
+Just a simple output_query(params) is required.